Enveloppe/mkdocs-publisher-template/README.md

 The script need one key, to share the file.
 You can configure the key in the configuration of the script.

-If you want a folder structure in `docs`, you need to use the `category` keys, with the form of `path/path`
+If you want a folder structure in `docs`, you need to use the `category` keys, with the form of `path/path`.
+You can also block a file to update with `update: false`.

 ## Mkdocs
 Material give you the possibility to add SEO tags with :
 - `description`
 - `title` (will change too the title in the navigation)
+- `image`: Add an image (don't forget the format) / Need to be a relative link.

 ## Template
 So, the final frontmatter template is :